I am a being of love

 But love, true love, a deeper, wider sea,

-A way of true being, eternally.
+A way of being, now and eternally.

 But a gentle current, through sun and shade.